Hijabi’s Hair Saloons Nightmares

 If you choose to have a scalp treatment, I would suggest you do it on a day when you are at home and needed pampering on your scalp.
 Just add 1 to 2 pumps of oil of your choice and massage it on your scalp.
 Leave in for about a few hours or as quick as 1 hour, and shampoo it thoroughly after that.
 Before blow-drying your hair, you can also use a few drops of these beauty oils and rub it in your hair before blow-drying, as a natural heat protector for your hair!

 7. Essential Oils for Hijabi’s Hair and Scalp Care

 Some of you may not like the idea of putting these beauty oils on your hair for the fear of the smell.
 You may also try adding essential oils into your chosen oil, to get the natural fragrance and additional benefits!
 Below are the essential oils and the benefits for your hair:

-- Cedarwood: Stimulate scalp, promotes hair growth and control dandruff.
+- Cedarwood Atlas: Stimulate scalp, promotes hair growth, and control dandruff.

 - Chamomile: Soothe scalp, makes your hair shine and soft.

-- Clary Sage: Promotes hair growth and stimulates scalp.
+- Clary Sage: Promotes hair growth and stimulates the scalp.